More than 600 firefighters backed by water-dropping aircraft struggle to control wildfires in Greece

 The causes of Greece’s two largest fires have not yet been determined.
 For some of the smaller blazes, officials have said arson or negligence is suspected, and several people have been arrested.

-Greece imposes wildfire prevention regulations, typically from the start of May to the end of October, limiting activities such as the burning of dried vegetation and the use of outdoor barbecues.
+Greece imposes wildfire prevention regulations, typically from the start of May to the end of October, to limit activities such as the burning of dried vegetation and the use of outdoor barbecues.

 By Friday, fire department officials had arrested 163 people on fire-related charges since the start of the fire prevention season, government spokesman Pavlos Marinakis said, including 118 for negligence and 24 for deliberate arson.
 The police had made a further 18 arrests, he said.